bhojpur/piro/README.md

   - or: ["trigger !== deleted"]
 ```

 The example above starts `.piro/deploy.yaml` for all tags.
-For everything else it will start `.piro/build-job.yaml`.
+For everything else
+it will start `.piro/build-job.yaml`.

 ## Log Cutting

-The Bhojpur Piro extracts structure from the log output its jobs produce.
-We call this process log cutting, because the Bhojpur Piro understands logs as a bunch of streams/slices which have to be demultiplexed.
+The `Bhojpur Piro` extracts structure from the log output its jobs produce.
+We
+call this process log cutting, because the `Bhojpur Piro` understands logs as a
+bunch of streams/slices, which have to be de-multiplexed.

-The default cutter in the Bhojpur Piro expects the following syntax:
+The default **cutter** in the `Bhojpur Piro` expects the following syntax:

 | Code | Command | Description |
 | --------- | ----- | ----------- |